SAP-samples/btp-task-center-integration/s4hana-scenario/test-the-integration.md

 1. Log on to SAP S/4HANA as an end user and use an application of your choice which creates tasks.

 2. Test if the task has arrived in SAP Task Center:
     - Logon as the respective manager to SAP Task Center.
-In the SAP Launchpad service, choose the Task Center tile and search for the respective request.
+In the SAP Build Work Zone, standard edition service, choose the Task Center tile and search for the respective request.
     - If you can't see the screen, you might have problems with missing permissions or user provisioning.

 3. Check if approval actions arrive back in SAP S/4HANA: